tdwg/website/conferences/2024/submissions/posters/index.md

 If you decide to update your presentation file (.pdf, .mp4) after the initial upload, the easiest way to do this _without_ destroying the link to the file or the file name is to replace the file in the following manner:

 - Sign in to your Google account first (gives you write access to the upload site)
+  - Verify your settings (under the gear icon->General->Uploads) and make sure that "Convert uploads to Google Docs editor format" is _unchecked._
 - Find your original file (file name may have been changed slightly by the conference organizers; do not change it)
 - Right click on the file name and from the pop-up menu, choose "File information"
 - You should then choose the option to "Manage versions"